-Ego and reality can sometimes get in the way, but it is even harder when you have to post it online for all to read.
-However public this may be, I like using this blog as a means to document the lions share of this walking odyssey.
-In the beginning, I wanted to start walking and reach the finish as quickly as possible, but today I rarely think about finishing as the kilometers pass underfoot.
-Today, I just think about the great people I will meet and the interesting sights and experiences I have had and will continue to experience in the future.
+Ego and reality can sometimes get in the way, but it is even harder when you have to post it online for all to read; nonetheless, I still like using this blog as a means to document the lions share of this walking odyssey.
+It is interesting how in the beginning I wanted to start walking and reach the finish as quickly as possible versus today, where I rarely think about finishing as the kilometers pass underfoot, and my thoughts are of the great people I will meet and the interesting sights and experiences I have had and will continue to experience in the future.

-My decision to end the first year of my walk on September 5th, 2017 was difficult; however, the logistics of getting back to Winnipeg to catch my flight as I start walking along highway 3 was filled with too many unknowns.
-Also, I would have had to walk many unneeded kilometers to get to a place where I would be able to catch my flight.
+The decision to end the first year of my walk on September 5th, 2017 was difficult; however, the logistics of getting back to Winnipeg to catch my flight as I start walking along highway 3 was filled with too many unknowns, and would of have had to walk many unneeded kilometers to get to a place where I would be able to catch a previously booked flight 10 days later.
 The bright side of this premature stoppage is that Winnipeg will be an easy location to resume the walk next year!

-Anyways, I really have to figure out my transition back to Calgary, which is going to be a true test of the patience and understanding I have strengthened during this trip.
-I would also like to do a little half ass physical preparation before my planned meetup with J.C. and Michael of Cours Pour Ta Vie in B.C. on October 1st, since I will be running for approximately 3 weeks for the last leg of their cross country run.
+The temporal slack in my schedule now gives me some time to figure out the what, when, and how’s for my eventual transition back into Calgary, which is going to be a true test of the patience and understanding I have strengthened during this trip.
+This additional time will also allow me to do a little half ass physical preparation before my planned meetup with J.C. and Michael of Cours Pour Ta Vie in B.C. on October 1st, since I will be running for approximately 3 weeks on the last leg of their cross country run.

 Honestly, the last two days before I arrived in Winnipeg have been nothing short of hilarious, where I have had to deal with the onslaught of physical pain and the most challenging weather to-date.
 It all began after I left Daryl’s house, which was such a great encounter, but it quickly spun out of my control because of a nagging lower leg and ankle strain, which caused me to stop and address the problem.
 My experience with injuries during this walk is that when I feel the beginning of an injury — not the normal aches and pains that subside after a good nights rest — it is best to stop early and address.
 Unfortunately, this time I can’t stop for a couple of days, since I must be in Winnipeg to catch; my plan to have an easy last few days of walking is ruined, but that is what happens when you plan on having things go your way, I guess.